-to be available and give reasons why it is not currently available in the box below.
-Please tick the papers you are filing with this claim form and any you will be filing later. x Statement of grounds included attached Statement of the facts relied on included attached Application to extend the time limit for filing the claim form included attached Application for directions included attached Any written evidence in support of the claim or application to extend time Where the claim for judicial review relates to a decision of a court or tribunal, an approved copy of the reasons for reaching that decision Copies of any documents on which the claimant proposes to rely A copy of the legal aid or CLSF certificate (if legally represented) Copies of any relevant statutory material A list of essential documents for advance reading by the court (with page references to the passages relied upon) If Section 18 Practice Direction 54 applies, please tick the relevant box(es) below to indicate which papers you are filing with this claim form: a copy of the removal directions and the decision to which included attached the application relates a copy of the documents served with the removal directions included attached including any documents which contains the Immigration and Nationality Directorate's factual summary of the case a detailed statement of the grounds included attached
+If you do not have a document that you intend to use to support your claim, identify it, give the date when you expect it to be available and give reasons why it is not currently available in the box below.
+Please tick the papers you are filing with this claim form and any you will be filing later. x Statement of grounds included attached Statement of the facts relied on included attached Application to extend the time limit for filing the claim form included attached Application for directions included attached Any written evidence in support of the claim or application to extend time Where the claim for judicial review relates to a decision of a court or tribunal, an approved copy of the reasons for reaching that decision Copies of any documents on which the claimant proposes to rely A copy of the legal aid or CLSF certificate (if legally represented) Copies of any relevant statutory material A list of essential documents for advance reading by the court (with page references to the passages relied upon) If Section 18 Practice Direction 54 applies, please tick the relevant box(es) below to indicate which papers you are filing with this claim form: a copy of the removal directions and the decision to which included attached the application relates a copy of the documents served with the removal directions included attached including any documents which contains the Immigration and included attached a detailed statement of the grounds